lava/challenges/README.md

     int arr[3.5]; // accessing the upper 16 bits of arr[3] results in undefined behaviour std::fill(arr[1.3], arr[1.6], 1); // set the middle bits of arr[1] to 1

-Do not actually propose this to the committee.
 Bonus points for a sample implementation.

 Estimated difficulty: 5/10